nishantdash97/scripts/README.md

 4. Run install_build. (can use clear_build to uninstall the build if there were installation issues with the build).

 ## NOTE:
 > install_drake.sh will create a folder called drake_distro in the same directory as the script.
-For the other 2 scripts to work,they need to be in the same directory as drake-distro.
+For the other 2 scripts to work, they need to be in the same directory as drake-distro.